jimmynotjim/scrollnav/README.md

 ## License

-scrollNav is Copyright &copy; 2013 James Wilson, released under the [MIT license][6].
+scrollNav is Copyright &copy; 2012-2013 James Wilson, released under the [MIT license][6].
 This means you can re-create, edit or share the plugin as long as you maintain the same open licensing.

 ## Version

 Latest stable version is 2.0.0.
-Make sure to view [the changelog][14] before updating, v2 is a complete re-write of the plugin.
+Make sure to view [the changelog][15] before updating, v2 is a complete re-write of the plugin.

 ## Testing

 Tests are written using QUnit.
-To run the test suite with PhantomJS, run `$ grunt qunit` or `$ grunt watch`.
+To run the test suite with PhantomJS, run `$ grunt test` or `$ grunt watch`.
+To run the test in your default browser run `$ grunt test:browser`.

 ## Developers

-Please read the [contributing guidelines][13] and [issue tracker][5] before starting on code.
+Please read the [contributing guidelines][14] and [issue tracker][5] before starting on code.

-In order to build and test scrollNav.js, you'll need to install its dev dependencies ($ npm install) and have grunt-cli globally installed ($ npm install -g grunt-cli).
-Below is an overview of the available Grunt tasks that'll be useful in development.
+In order to build and test scrollNav.js, you'll need to install its dev dependencies `$ npm install` and have grunt-cli globally installed `$ npm install -g grunt-cli`.

+Available Grunt tasks that will be useful in development.

-* grunt jshint – Runs source and test files through JSHint.
+* grunt lint – Runs source and test files through JSHint.
-* grunt qunit – Runs the test suite with PhantomJS.
+* grunt test – Runs the test suite with PhantomJS.
-* grunt watch – Rebuilds from source whenever a file is modified.
 * grunt concat - Builds the source to /dist.
 * grunt uglify - Minifies the source to /dist.
+* grunt build - Runs all of the above and rebuilds from source .
+* grunt watch – Runs all of the above whenever a file is modified.

 ## Author